CommonAccord/Site-Org/Doc/MoynihanLaw/LLC/LLC_Form.01.md

 6.1.Ti=Members and Voting Rights

+6.1.sec={6.1.1.Sen}  {6.1.2.Sen} {6.1.3.Sen}

-6.1.sec=Members shall have the right and power to vote on all matters with respect to which this agreement or the laws of the State of Delaware require or permit.
-Voting shall be based on Membership Interests.
-Unless otherwise stated in this agreement or under the laws of the State of Delaware, the vote of the Members holding a majority of the Membership Interests shall be required to approve or carry an action.
+6.1.1.Sen=Members shall have the right and power to vote on all matters with respect to which this agreement or the laws of the State of Delaware require or permit.

+6.1.2.Sen=Voting shall be based on Membership Interests.

+6.1.3.Sen=Unless otherwise stated in this agreement or under the laws of the State of Delaware, the vote of the Members holding a majority of the Membership Interests shall be required to approve or carry an action.

 6.2.Ti=Meetings

 6.2.1.sec=Regular or annual meetings of the Members are not required but may be held at such time and place as the Members deem necessary or desirable for the reasonable management of the Company.

+6.2.2.sec={6.2.2.1.Sen} {6.2.2.2.Sen}

-6.2.2.sec=In any instance in which the approval of the Members is required under this agreement, such approval may be obtained in any manner permitted by the laws of the State of Delaware, including by conference telephone or similar communications equipment.
-In addition, any action which could be taken at a meeting can be approved without a meeting and without notice if a consent in writing, stating the action to be taken, is signed by the holders of the minimum Membership Interests needed to approve the action.
+6.2.2.1.Sen=In any instance in which the approval of the Members is required under this agreement, such approval may be obtained in any manner permitted by the laws of the State of Delaware, including by conference telephone or similar communications equipment.

+6.2.2.2.Sen=In addition, any action which could be taken at a meeting can be approved without a meeting and without notice if a consent in writing, stating the action to be taken, is signed by the holders of the minimum Membership Interests needed to approve the action.

 6.2.=[02/Bit/Ssec_02]